0x432/Simple-y86-Decompiler/README.md

 # C-Assigment-1
-Computer Organisation and Architecture for Huddersfield University By Caleb Bowdne
+Computer Organisation and Architecture for Huddersfield University By Caleb Bowden